ian-IBCIRL/CI-PP3-Battleships/README.md

 # Welcome!

 This is my Code Institute README for deploying my third portfolio project, the Python command-line project.
-The last update to this file was: **November 1, 2022**
+The last update to this file was: **November 2, 2022**

 The aim of the game is to view a map/grid of possible locations for opponent's ships and try and locate the opponent's ships before their computer finds yours.
-I studied the following example, as a good starting point https://github.com/HarveyBurton96/battleships I wanted improve on existing versions to ensure the board layout has both computer and player boards side by side horizontally to help visualisation and save vertical screen space
+I studied lots of examples on github and built my work flow from there, leading to the initial main loop and various functions with some refactoring to reduce repetition.
-Also provides an alternative to many existing versions of this game which use a lot of vertical space.
+I also wanted improve on existing versions to ensure the board layout has both computer and player boards side by side horizontally to help visualisation and save vertical screen space.
+This provides an alternative to many existing versions of this game which use a lot of vertical space.
-I also added more exception handling of the Google sheet interactions.
+I also added more exception handling of the Google sheet interactions, as well as other input exception handling.

 ## Deployment
 * My code has been deployed to Heroku at https://battleship-ib.herokuapp.com/